 Complete the application form and submit by email to firstname.lastname@example.org for assessment.

-The application form should be submitted at least four days before the permit is required.
+The application form must be submitted at least four (4) business days before the permit is required.

 Road Occupancy Permit